odkr/sucgi/docs/BUILDING.rst

 Macros
 ------

-You can set the following macros to configure to change suCGI's behaviour.

 MAX_ENV
     How many environment variables suCGI may accept.
 Unsigned integer. suCGI aborts if the environment contains more variables.
 Defaults to 256.